Make the best senior care decision

 Medicaid: Washington’s Medicaid program, referred to as Apple Health, offers five programs that may offer paid care services to eligible seniors and their family members.
 All programs require assessment by a case manager, and some are self-directed.

-Veterans: Washington’s Veteran-Directed Care program is offered through the VA Medical Centers located in Puget Sound, Walla Walla, and Spokane, WA.
+Veterans: The Veteran Directed Care program may be available to eligible veterans through the VA Medical Centers located in Puget Sound, Walla Walla, and Spokane, Washington.

 Non-Medicaid: Wisconsin’s Family Care Program provides residents who aren’t eligible for Medicaid with funds that would otherwise be spent on nursing home or residential care services.
 Participants can hire friends, neighbors, and some family members to provide services that support aging in place.

-Medicaid: The Include, Respect, I Self-Direct (IRIS) Program, a waiver program offers qualifying seniors a set budget to spend on services outlined in their prescribed care plan.
+Medicaid: The Include, Respect, I Self-Direct (IRIS) Program is a waiver program that offers qualifying seniors a set budget to spend on services outlined in their prescribed care plan.
 Eligible relatives can be compensated for care services, but not for rent or live-in caregiving.
 All family caregivers must pass background checks and will be taxed on their wages.

 Non-Medicaid: Wyoming offers state-funded services to help family caregivers, but doesn’t compensate them directly.
 The Wyoming Home Services Program (WyHS) offers care coordination and respite care.

 Medicaid: The Wyoming Community Choices Home & Community Based Services Medicaid Waiver allows seniors to hire caregivers to assist with activities of daily living and homemaking services.
-Select family members are eligible, and are limited to 40 hours a week at a maximum rate of $12.25 an hour.
+Select family members are eligible.
+Hour and wage limits may apply.

 Family Caregiver Alliance.
-Caregiver Statistics: Work and Caregiving.
+(2016).
+Caregiver statistics: Work and caregiving.